 January 29, 2019 by Remie Verougstraete

-With the new year well underway, colleges and universities across the country are ramping up their yield campaigns for 2019.
-If you work in enrollment management, it’s a busy season of finding and curating the most relevant, persuasive content to share with your admitted students.
+Each spring, colleges and universities across the country ramp up their yield campaigns to ensure admitted students (and their parents) stay engaged and motivated to enroll.
+If you work in enrollment management, it’s a busy season of finding and curating the most relevant and persuasive content to use in these campaigns.

 With so many talking points to share and so little time and space to share them, do employment outcomes deserve a place in the marketing plan?
 Or is that information just for the career services office, when you’re helping students decide what to do when they leave campus, not whether or not they’ll come in the first place?